corda/corda/docs/source/key-concepts-identity.rst

 .. topic:: Summary

    * *Identities in Corda can represent legal identities or service identities*
-   * *Identities are verified by X.509 certificate*
+   * *Identities are attested to by X.509 certificate signed by the Doorman or a well known identity*
-   * *Well known identities are stored in the network map*
+   * *Well known identities are published in the network map*
+   * *Confidential identities are only shared on a need to know basis*

 Identities in Corda can represent:

+* Legal identity of an organisation
-* Legal identity (almost always ofan organisation), or a service identity.
-Legal identities are used for parties in a transaction, such as owner of some cash state.
-* Service identit are used for those providing transaction-related services, such as notary, or oracle.
+* Service identity of a network service

+Legal identities are used for parties in a transaction, such as the owner of a cash state.
+Service identities are used for those providing transaction-related services, such as notary, or oracle.
 Service identities are distinct to legal identities so that distributed services can exist on nodes owned by different organisations.
-Such distributed service identities are based on ``CompositeKeys`` (see :doc:`api-core-types` for more details on composite keys).
+Such distributed service identities are based on ``CompositeKeys``, which describe the valid sets of signers for a signature from the service.
+See :doc:`api-core-types` for more technical detail on composite keys.

 Identities are either well known or confidential, depending on whether they are distributed publicly:

 * Well known identities are the generally identifiable public key of a legal entity or service, which makes them ill-suited to transactions where confidentiality of participants is required.
 * Confidential identities are only distributed to those who are involved in transactions with the identity.
+The public key may be exposed to third parties (for example to the notary service), but distribution of the name and X.500 certificate is limited.

-Although there are several elements to the Corda transaction privacy model, including ensuring that transactions are only shared with those who need to see them, and use of Intel SGX, it is important to provide defense in depth against privacy breaches.
+Although there are several elements to the Corda transaction privacy model, including ensuring that transactions are only shared with those who need to see them, and planned use of Intel SGX, it is important to provide defence in depth against privacy breaches.
 Confidential identities are used to ensure that even if a third party gets access to an unencrypted transaction, they cannot identify the participants without additional information.